Generative AI With Knowledge Graphs: A Giant Leap For Industrial Data Management

 Senior Analyst

-Joe is a Senior Analyst in the Verdantix Operational Excellence practice.
+Joe is a Senior Analyst in the Verdantix Industrial Transformation practice.
 His current research agenda covers industrial DataOps, AI/ML analytics and applications of generative AI for industry and enterprise.
 Prior to joining Verdantix, Joe worked in the consumer electronics industry, where he gained experience in overseas manufacturing, product design and data science.
 Joe holds an MEng in Mechanical Engineering and Sustainable Energy Systems from the University of Southampton.